MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/app-caching.md

 ## Best practices

-It's recommended that you implement web storage capabilities to store the data locally in iOS and Android.
+It's recommended that you implement web storage or service worker capabilities to store the data or web view locally in iOS and Android.
 This helps to load the app faster in subsequent launches.

 ## Limitations